Gepids: Legendary

 All information of the Gepids' origins came from "malicious and convoluted Gothic legends", recorded in Jordanes' Getica after 550.
 According to Jordanes's narration the northern island of "Scandza", which is associated with Sweden by modern scholars, was the original homeland of the ancestors of the Goths and Gepids.
 They left Scandza together in three boats under the leadership of Berig, the legendary Gothic king.
 Jordanes specified that the Gepids' ancestors traveled in the last of the three ships, for which their fellows mocked them as gepanta, or "slow and stolid."
 The Goths and Gepids then settled along the southern shore of the Baltic Sea on an island at the mouth of the Vistula river, called "Gepedoius", or the Gepids' fruitful meadows, by Jordanes.
 Modern historians debate whether the part of Jordanes's work which described the migration from Scandza was written at least partially on the basis of Gothic oral history or whether it was an "ahistorical fabrication."
 Jordanes's passage in his Getica reads:

 According to Jordanes, the Gepids decided to leave "Gepedoius" during the reign of a king named Fastida.
 He claims the Gepids moved to the south long after the Goths had already moved, and defeated the Burgundians and other races, provoking the Goths in the process.
 Fastida demanded land from Ostrogotha, King of the Visigoths, because the Gepids' territory was "hemmed in by rugged mountains and dense forests".
 Ostrogotha refused Fastida's demand and the Gepids joined battle with the Goths "at the town of Galtis, near which the river Auha flows".
 They fought until darkness fell, when Fastida and his Gepids withdrew from the battlefield and returned to their land.
-Whether they still lived around the Vistula or have already conquered Galicia is debated by historians.
+Whether they still lived around the Vistula or had already conquered Galicia is debated by historians.